-Founded in 2002, Funkshion is currently the oldest — and one of the biggest — producers of shows during Miami Swim Week, pre-dating IMG’s involvement.
+Founded in 2002, Funkshion is one of the largest and most established creators of shows during Miami Swim Week.

 Founded by Aleksandar Sale Stojanovic and Alain Perez, it’s helmed by Aleksandar and Natalija Dedic Stojanovic.
 Funkshion has attracted high-profile designers from Tommy Hilfiger to Betsey Johnson, among many others.

 Q: How did Funkshion come about, and when?
 And who’s behind it?

 Funkshion was established to fill a need for fashion week in Miami/Miami Beach.
 We made it very relaxed and attractive, so in the first two seasons we already had designers such as Tommy Hilfiger, Betsey Johnson, Nicole Miller, M+F Girbaud, Ted Baker, Fred Perry, and others.

 We made it very relaxed and attractive

 In the beginning it was twice a year (March and October) and in 2004 we added Swim Fashion Week in July, a year before IMG came to Miami.
 Alain Perez and I started it back in 2002 and Natalija Dedic joined the team some 10 years ago as a Creative Director.

 Over the years we’ve received many recognitions such as a Fashion Group International Award, three proclamations by the City of Miami Beach, and Key to the City of Miami Beach.

 Q: What was Miami Swim Week like when you first started producing shows?

 Originally we started with the tent in Collins Park, where we still do shows, and then added three Hotels: W Hotel, The Setai Hotel, and The Soho Beach House.